Dal with Green Mango

 Green Mango Dal

-Green Mango Dal is a simple variation on a classic dal – proof that once you understand the method, you can create endless versions by changing just one element.
+Cooking a dal is not a rigid recipe and there is a lot of opportunity for improvisation.
+Green Mango Dal is a simple variation on a classic dal and shows that once you understand the method, you can create endless versions by changing just one element.
 In this case, that element is raw green mango, which brings a bright, gentle sourness to an otherwise familiar bowl of dal.

 Green Mango Dal

-This is what makes dal such a powerful everyday dish.
-Legumes are a neutral, forgiving base, designed to absorb whatever flavors you build around them.
-Once you stop treating dal as a rigid recipe and start seeing it as a template, improvisation becomes natural.
+This flexibility is what makes dal such a powerful everyday dish.
+Legumes are a neutral, versatile base, designed to absorb whatever flavors you build around them.

 Green Mango Dal